TonicAI/textual/docs/source/redact/redacting_text.rst

         tags=["my_first_request"])
     )

-The above code will run the redaction as normal, and then record the API Request and its results.
-The request itself will be automatically purged after 1 hour.
-Results are viewable in the UI from the API Explorer page.
+The above code runs the redaction in the same way as any other redaction request, and then records the API request and its results.
+The request itself is automatically purged after 1 hour.
+You can view the results from the **API Explorer** page in Textual.